MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/customer-orders-overview.md

 1. On the POS transaction screen, add a customer to the transaction.
 2. Add products to the cart.
-3. Select **Pick up selected** or **Pick up all** to initiate the order pickup configuration.
+3. Select **Pick up selected** or **Pick up all** to initiate the order pick up configuration.
 4. Select the store location where the customer will pick up the selected products.
-5. Select a pickup date.
+5. Select a date when the item will be picked up.
 6. Use the payment functions to pay for any calculated amounts that are due, or use the **Deposit override** operation to change the amounts that are due, and then apply payment.
-7. If the full order total wasn't paid, select whether the customer will provide payment later (at pickup), or whether a credit card will be tokenized now, and then used and captured at the time of pickup.
+7. If the full order total wasn't paid, select whether the customer will provide payment later (at pick up), or whether a credit card will be tokenized now, and then used and captured at the time of pickup.

 ### Edit an existing customer order